Infocus Magazine

 Boomer Jerritt

-Boomer is a commercial photographer in the Comox Valley and has been photographing for InFocus Magazine since its inception close to 16 years ago.
-In that time he has taken the photos for more than 150 issues, shooting a wide variety of photographs covering all aspects of life in the Comox Valley.
+Boomer is a commercial photographer in the Comox Valley and has been photographing for InFocus Magazine since its inception almost 20 years ago.
+In that time he has taken the photos for more than 175 issues, life shooting a wide variety of photographs covering all aspects of life in the Comox Valley.
 Boomer’s range of clientele includes not only a regional flavour but also provincial and national editorial magazines and tourism related imagery.
 To view Boomer’s stock site and commercial portfolio visit:

 Laura Busheikin